jwcain/Agent967_Project/README.md

 ## Development

 I developed this project to help improve my understanding of commercial level VR technology as well as the development of a VR products for consumers.
-It was completed as a final project for a VR course at MTU under the supervision of notable VR researcher [Dr. Scott Kuhl] (https://www.mtu.edu/cs/department/faculty-staff/faculty/kuhl/).
+It was completed as a final project for a VR course at MTU under the supervision of notable VR researcher [Dr. Scott Kuhl](https://www.mtu.edu/cs/department/faculty-staff/faculty/kuhl/).

 The mindset I took while developing this project was very much that of a prototype.
 I was seeking to gain experience in the area, not necessarily to show mastery or develop a publishable product.
 This lead to developing in a "code now, fix later" manner, featuring many iteraction cycles as I tried to include new theories or concepts as we discussed them in class.